Atoa CLI

 Per-profile settings

-CLI state is stored entirely under profiles — there is no separate atoa config command.
+CLI state is stored entirely under profiles.
 To change which env a profile defaults to, use atoa profile set.
 To wipe everything, use atoa reset.

 Inspect state